 Reverification is a one time process to confirm that all existing Lifeline Unlimited subscribers meet the National Verifier's eligibility standards.
 Reverification will reset a subscriber’s anniversary date.
 Subscribers will be recertified one year after the date that they are successfully reverified.

-Lifeline is a government benefit program that enables qualified low-income consumers to receive discounted service on either a wireless or landline phone.
-However, qualifying consumers may only obtain one Lifeline benefit per “household.”
-You cannot transfer your Lifeline service to any other person.
+Lifeline Unlimited is a government benefit program that enables qualified low-income consumers to receive discounted service on either a wireless or landline phone.
+However, qualifying consumers may only obtain one Lifeline Unlimited benefit per “household.”
+You cannot transfer your Lifeline Unlimited service to any other person.

 GCI does not charge an initial installation or activation fee.
 These calling plans include the required “supported services” defined in state regulation at 3 AAC 53.499(13).

-Only “eligible” consumers qualify for the Lifeline benefit.
+Only “eligible” consumers qualify for the Lifeline Unlimited benefit.

-Mobile Lifeline service includes unlimited Nationwide minutes per month.
-Lifeline Wireline service includes unlimited local calling only.
+Mobile Lifeline Unlimited service includes unlimited nationwide minutes per month.
+Lifeline Unlimited Wireline service includes unlimited local calling only.

-With Mobile Lifeline service, you get unlimited Nationwide Long Distance minutes to call anywhere in Alaska on GCI’s network to the lower 49.
+With Mobile Lifeline Unlimited service, you get unlimited Nationwide Long Distance minutes to call anywhere in Alaska on GCI’s network to the Lower 49.
 Long Distance for Wireline is not included, and service prices are as follows:

 Directory Assistance calls: $1.50 each

 Out of State Long Distance calls: $0.14 per/minute